GLOBAL MARKETS-Jump in new coronavirus cases stymies stock rally

 Even before the rise in cases, economists were turning more bearish on the likely hit to China's growth as factories idle and supply chains are upended.
 Citi on Wednesday again downgraded its 2020 GDP forecast for China to 5.3%.
 The bank had forecast it to be 5.8% in its January outlook, before cutting it to 5.5% two weeks ago.

 China's yuan was 0.1% weaker.
-Rallying oil prices paused, with Brent crude up 15 cents to $55.94 per barrel, 15% below where it was before the coronavirus outbreak.
+Rallying oil prices paused, with Brent crude flat at$55.72 per barrel, 15% below where it was before the coronavirus outbreak.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)